npineda0/final-project-renaissance/README.md

 1. **Home Page**

    - Description: The main landing page of the application.
-   - Responsible: {Team Member Name}
+   - Responsible: CJ Eilenstine, Naila Lugardo

 2. **User Profile Page**

    - Description: Where users can view and edit their profile information.
-   - Responsible: {Team Member Name}
+   - Responsible: Naila Lugardo

 3. **Contact Page**